-The stereotypical ADHD patient is a 9-year-old boy who loves to jump off dangerously high things and never remembers to raise his hand in class.
+The stereotypical ADHD patient is a 9-year-old boy who loves to jump off dangerously high things and hates to focus on school work.
 In reality, only a fraction of people with ADHD fit this description.
 Children with hyperactive ADHD symptoms are difficult to ignore — they are the ones bouncing out of their chairs or clowning behind the teacher’s back, and are the first to be evaluated for and diagnosed with ADHD.

 Meanwhile, the students with inattentive ADHD are quietly staring out the window at a bird while their work lays unfinished.
-According to the National Institute of Mental Health (NIMH), inattentive symptoms are far less likely to be recognized by parents, teachers, and medical professionals.
-As a result, individuals with inattentive ADHD rarely get the treatment they need.
+According to the National Institute of Mental Health (NIMH), inattentive symptoms are far less likely to be recognized by parents, teachers, and medical professionals.1 As a result, individuals with inattentive ADHD rarely get the treatment they need.
 This leads to academic frustration, apathy, and undue shame that can last a lifetime.

 ADHD in Children: Symptoms, Testing, and Diagnosis

 ADHD is a genetic, brain-based condition, not just a deficit of executive functions.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) lists nine symptoms that suggest ADHD Primarily Inattentive, and nine that suggest ADHD Primarily Hyperactive-Impulsive.
 A child may be diagnosed with ADHD only if he or she exhibits at least six of the symptoms from one of the lists below, and if the symptoms have been noticeable for at least six months in two or more settings — for example, at home and at school.
 What’s more, the symptoms must interfere with the child’s functioning or development, and at least some of the symptoms must have been apparent before age 122.
 Older teens may need to demonstrate just five of these symptoms in multiple settings.

-A person with this Inattentive ADHD (formerly called ADD) will will exhibit six of these nine symptoms:
+A person with this Inattentive ADHD (formerly called ADD) will exhibit six of these nine symptoms:

 - Often fails to give close attention to details or makes careless mistakes in schoolwork, at work, or during other activities (e.g., overlooks or misses details, turns in inaccurate work).